FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Google_Protocol_Buffers_An_Introduction_to_Efficient_Serialization.md

 ---
+description: This article will provide an overview of the key features and benefits of Protobuf, and explain its usage in practical applications.
+imgSrc: /imgs/2023/1879869613.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2025-01-02T13:08:12.000Z'
+tags: []
 title: Google Protocol Buffers An Introduction to Efficient Serialization
-pubDate: "2025-01-02T13:08:12.000Z"
-description: "This article will provide an overview of the key features and benefits of Protobuf, and explain its usage in practical applications."
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Google Protocol Buffers: An Introduction to Efficient Serialization

 ## Introduction